Healthy Homes Assessment Kenepuru

 Home Assessments Kenepuru for Rental Properties

-There are a myriad of things to be able to examine during the house inspection to determine whether your rental property meets the requirements of the Healthy Homes Standard.
+There are a variety of things to be able to examine in the house inspection to determine whether your rental property meets the minimal requirements of the Healthy Homes Standards.
 A few examples are:

 • Does the house have enough air circulation, including extractor fans?

-The repercussions of not having the Healthy home in relation to the Residential Tenancies Act and consequently being in the wrong of an ruling on tenancy solutions ruling could be significant for property owners and landlords.
-For specialist guidance, contact us today to schedule your rental properties home evaluation.
+The consequences of not having an Healthy Home in accordance with lawful Residential Tenancies Act and consequently getting on the wrong side of a tenant services ruling could be significant for property owners and landlords.
+For expert advice get in touch today and book your rental property home assessment.

 home assessments for rental properties